PUASummerOfCode/How-To-Join/README.md

 *tl;dr I plan to make a few videos on the matter, not sure how long it will take to finish it. git, README.md, issues labeled 'suggested feature', tool-based design (dia,fritzing,etc.), make, doxygen (github wiki)*

+Note: The first two videos have been added to youtube (check PUASummerofCode)

 0) Learn to use git and github.
   1. Signup on github.
   2. Download git (GUI or CLI, I use CLI).